wordofwarning/wordofwarning.org/current/2017-worksahead/index.md

 <a href="" target="_blank">2nd Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
 <a href="http://contactmcr.com/whats-on/72292-works-ahead-at-stun-studio/booking" target="_blank">Tickets: £7/4 each night</a> ‡

-‡ See both nights for £13/7 <small>(To apply discount: book a ticket for each venue on a different night.)</small>
+‡ See both nights for £13/7: book a ticket for each venue on a different night.

 #### What people have said about Works Ahead
 >*Maybe not what you'd regard as traditional 'theatre', but compelling nonetheless …make you think that anything could happen in the performance space.*